-For Private for Profit projects PENNVEST utilizes tax returns and personal financial statements of the land owner, typically a farmer, but could also be a developer or farm service related industry, to evaluate availability of operating revenue and cash flow analysis to cover debt service on a loan.
+Private-for-Profit Projects: PENNVEST utilizes tax returns and personal financial statements of the land owner, typically a farmer, but could also be a developer or farmservice, related industry, to evaluate availability of operating revenue and cash flow analysis to cover debt service on a loan.
 A four prong approach to this review is used:

-- 1. If the average gross revenues for the most recent three years are equal to or greater than \$1 Million the funding is offered as a loan. - 2.
-If the average gross revenues for the most recent three years is less than \$1 Million, but the average cash flow before taxes is greater than \$100,000 and this average net

-- cash flow exceeds the projected PENNVEST debt service; the funding is offered as a loan. - 3.
-When average gross revenues for the most recent three years is less than \$1 Million and the average cash flow before taxes is less than \$100,000 but the PENNVEST debt service is less than 15% of the consolidated personal cash flow of entities' owners, the funding offered is loan. - 4.
-Should the entity not meet any of the above criteria funding offer is grant or Principal Forgiveness Loan.
+- 1. If the average gross revenues for the most recent three years are equal to or greater than \$1 million the funding is offered as a loan. - 2.
+If the average gross revenues for the most recent three years is less than \$1 million, but the average cash flow before taxes is greater than \$100,000 and this average net cash flow exceeds the projected PENNVEST debt service; the funding is offered as a loan. - 3.
+When average gross revenues for the most recent three years is less than \$1 million and the average cash flow before taxes is less than \$100,000 but the PENNVEST debt service is less than 15% of the consolidated personal cash flow of entities' owners, the funding offered is loan. - 4.
+Should the entity not meet any of the above criteria funding offer is grant or principal forgiveness loan.

-For Municipal or Not for Profit sponsored projects PENNVEST evaluates the capacity of the entity as follows:
+Municipally Sponsored and Not-for-Profit Sponsored Projects: PENNVEST evaluates the capacity of the entity as follows:

-- Not for Profit Tax returns, financial statements or other information as necessary.
-The intent is to reach through to owners/benefactors to evaluate capacity to cover debt service. - Public Audited financial statements, DCED reports or other information such as related to the General fund or Sewer fund revenues, as may be necessary to evaluate ability to handle debt.
+- Not-for-Profit Tax returns, financial statements or other information as necessary.
+The intent is to reach through to owners/benefactors to evaluate capacity to cover debt service. - Public Audited financial statements, DCED reports or other information such as related to the general fund or sewer fund revenues, as may be necessary to evaluate ability to handle debt.
 When a county or regional governmental unit is sponsoring a funding request, the capacity evaluation is based upon the municipality where the facilities/improvements are being constructed.
 Both cash flow and cash available are evaluated.

-Test 1: if the unrestricted cash and investments are equal to or exceed last year's cash operating expenses (including cash paid for debt service) plus the amount of the requested PENNVEST funding.
+Test 1: Do the unrestricted cash and investments equal or exceed last year's cash operating expenses (including cash paid for debt service) plus the amount of requested PENNVEST funding?

-Test 2: if the average cash flow before debt service for the last three years is equal to or greater than 2 times the total projected debt service (existing + new PENNVEST loan)
+Test 2: Does the average cash flow before debt service for the last three years equal or exceed two times the total projected debt service (existing plus new PENNVEST loan)?